 HONEY, although unlikely, is an amazing home remedy for obesity.
 It mobilizes the extra fat deposit in the body allowing it to be utilized as energy for normal functions.
 Honey contains complex sugars and carbohydrates, vitamins and minerals, amino acids and antioxidants.
 Antioxidants slow down aging by reducing free radicals.
 A recent study at the U. of California concluded that honey contains as many oxidants as spinach, apples, oranges and strawberries.
 It is true that honey is calorie-rich and contains simple sugars, and more calories than table sugar.
 However, according to the USDA Agriculture Research Service, our body tolerates honey better compared table sugar.
 Eating honey is better for people with diabetic conditions as it is less likely to cause blood sugar spike.
 Another 2004 study conducted by the University of California found that eating 4 to 10 tablespoons of buckwheat honey per day for one month did not cause weight gain.
 A simple teaspoon of honey can soothe sore throats in children, although it is not recommended for children under 2 years of age.
 A study at Penn State concluded that honey did a better job reducing the severity, frequency and bothersome nature of nighttime cough from upper respiratory infection than dextromethorphan or no treatment.
 A tablespoon of honey with a tablespoon of apple cider vinegar, taken with hot water early in the morning is a tried and true folk remedy tonic for good health.
 And, another study at the Royal Pharmaceutical Society determined that a tablespoon or two of honey at bedtime can greatly reduce insomnia.
 Most of us are well aware of the use of honey in skincare products such as masks and baths.

 BUTTERMILK AND YOGURT: Buttermilk is the somewhat sour, residual fluid that is left after butter is churned.
 This probiotic food contains just 2.2 grams of fat and about 99 calories, as compared to whole milk that contains 8.9 grams fat and 157 calories.
 Regular intake provides the body with all essential nutrients and does not add fats and calories to the body.
 It is thus helpful in weight loss.
 Buttermilk is more digestible than milk and contains vitamin B12, calcium, riboflavin and phosphorous.
 Along with yogurt, it is easily substituted for sour cream in myriad dishes, on baked potatoes or substituted in baking, i.e., pancakes.
 Yogurt (now seeming to take over the dairy aisle of the grocery store) provides good bacteria, often called probiotics which refers to the living organisms that result in health benefit when eaten in adequate amounts.
+But an immense deficiency in the intestinal fauna can result in many adverse effects; hence, probiotics australia supplements help fill the gap, which becomes crucial for the normal regulation of the guts.
 Yogurt is best fresh and plain (without added fruits and sweeteners, which you can add yourself for desserts .)

 WHOLE GRAINS are fiber-rich foods and good sources of complex carbohydrates, vitamins and minerals, as well as important nutrients such as selenium, potassium and magnesium..
 Low in fats, most of them absorb cholesterol and help increase the secretion of the bile that emulsifies fats.
 Whole-grain versions of rice, bread, cereal, flour and pasta can be found at any grocery store.
 Many whole-grain foods come ready to eat.
 These include a variety of breads, pastas and ready-to-eat cereals.
 We all know about brown rice, but here are a few of my other favorites: Barley: Roman gladiators ate barley for great strength and stamina.
 It’s rich, nut-like flavor is the cornerstone of the recipe below.
 Kasha: This grain is roasted whole-grain buckwheat oats and very common to staple dishes in Eastern Europe throughout the Slavic countries. it is gluten-free, yet very high in protein, B vitamins, phosphorous, potassium, iron and calcium.
 Millet: Yes, the very bird seed you see in mixes for small songbirds.
 Very high in protein – 1/2 cup cooked millet provides 4.2 grams of protein, also gluten free and full of niacin, B6, calcium, iron, potassium, magnesium and zinc.
 Quinoa: Pronounced keen-wa, quinoa isn’t actually a grain, it’s more closely related to leafy greens like spinach and chard.
 Full of nutritional value including all the essential amino acids and more protein than any of the grains.